Dinner at My Place: Production

 Filmmaker Kevin Apaa revealed that he initially narrated the story suitable for a short film and made the short film with a duration of 11 minutes with the same title.
 It was released in 2019 and opened to positive reviews.
-The short film garnered critical acclaim winning eight awards and was also screened in film festivals in USA and UK.
-The positive reception to the short film encouraged Apaa to come up with a lengthy feature film by maintaining the same title.
+The short film garnered critical acclaim winning eight awards ,and was also screened in film festivals in Uthe SA and Uthe K. The positive reception to the short film encouraged Apaa to come up with a lengthy feature film by maintaining the same title.
 He and his crew members developed the script as a romantic drama film.
 The cast members who were roped in for the feature film had not previously appeared in the short film.
 The film was entirely shot in Lagos.